microsoft/moaw/workshops/getting-started-with-aks/workshop.md

 ```

 ## Deployment Safeguards

+Did you notice the warnings in the terminal when you applied the manifest?
+These warning messages are emitted by AKS Deployment Safeguards.
+Deployment Safeguards is a feature of AKS that helps you avoid common deployment pitfalls.
+It checks your deployment manifest for common issues and provides warnings if it detects any.
+The checks are based on best practices and are designed to help you avoid common deployment issues an implemented using Azure Policy.

 Note the warnings in the portal.
 Here is where in the portal where you can see the policies that drive this.